OPI Just Dropped Its Summer Collection — & Every Shade Is Cali Fresh

-According to brand founder Suzi Weiss-Fischmann, the tonal assortment pulls from "strawberry sunsets" and "seaside cliffs" that inspire "unexpected and dynamic nail art, like bright punches of color layered over neutrals."
-The Malibu 2021 collection just launched online at OPI and Ulta Beauty, and the shades are selling fast, so grab your favorite — before you see it wrapped around someone else's golden-hour cocktail.
+According to brand founder Suzi Weiss-Fischmann, the tonal assortment pulls from "strawberry sunsets" and "seaside cliffs" that inspire "unexpected and dynamic nail art, like bright punches of colour layered over neutrals."
+The Malibu 2021 collection just launched online at OPI and Beyond Polish, and the shades are selling fast, so grab your favourite — before you see it wrapped around someone else's golden-hour cocktail.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.